The ARC® MetaWare EV Development Toolkit is a complete set

 Downloads and Documentation

 - Comprehensive tools and software target face, body and gesture tracking, surveillance, ADAS, and virtual/augmented applications for the EV6x and EV7x processor families

 - Based on familiar open source industry standards such as OpenVX, OpenCV, OpenCL C & C/C++

 - Optimizing and vectorizing compilers for efficient software development

 - Automatic and optimizing neural network graph mapping tools to reduce computation, memory and bandwidth requirements

 - Simulation tools available for early application software development

-- Also supports software development for ARC EM and HS processors families
+- Also supports software development for ARC EM, ARC HS, and ARC VPX processors families